-September 11 Observance
+September 11th Observance

 The Town of Leesburg encourages residents to observe the designated “National Day of Service and Remembrance” by volunteering, donating time or goods, or simply offering a helping hand during this day of commemoration.
 The “Serve America Act” was signed into law by President Obama on April 21, 2009.
-Senator Chuck Schumer (D-NY), a supporter of the legislation, said, “September 11 should not only be a day for mourning - it should be a day to think about our neighbors, our community and our country."
+Senator Chuck Schumer (D-NY), a supporter of the legislation, said, “September 11 should not only be a day of mourning - it should be a day to think about our neighbors, our community, and our country."

 For more information, contact the Town of Leesburg’s Parks and Recreation Department at (703) 777-1368.